KEERRO/Academic-Project-Reporting-platform/README.md

-# Academic-Project---Reporting-platform
+# Academic-Project-Reporting-platform
-This is a reporting platform that supports markdown syntax
+This is a reporting platform that supports markdown syntax using html, boostrap and PHP